apptainer/singularity-admindocs/configfiles.rst

 .. note::
-    For security reasons, it is not possible to import private keys into this global keyring because it must be accessible by users.
+    For security reasons, it is not possible to import private keys into this global keyring because it must be accessible by users and is stored in the file ``SYSCONFDIR/singularity/global-pgp-public``.

 .. _gpu_library_configuration: